-Located in the state of California, Fresno is a large city with a population of 513,807 residents.
+Fresno is a large city located in the state of California.
+The city has a population of 513,807 people.
 Fresno has a population density of 4,524 people per square mile.
 This would be considered well above the national population density level.
 More than a quarter of the residents of Fresno identify themselves as Hispanic or Latino, and 29% of the population speak Spanish as their primary or secondary language.
-The median age of all Fresno residents is 30, which is well below the national average.
+With an average age of 30 years old, Fresno could be a great place to live for young adults as this age is well below the national average.